 E.g.: every 25 milliseconds the sequencer checks the events that should start playing within now and the next 100 milliseconds and enqueues them using the "Oscillator clock"-trick mentioned above.

 Note the lookahead is larger than the interval to overcome notes dropping out due to drifting interval callbacks.

 Apart from keeping strong references, Object pooling is highly beneficial as it overcomes unnecessary allocation and de-allocation of Objects, especially convenient when you need a lot of "temporary" Objects.

-Web Workers provide a means to run scripts in background threads, separated from the main thread that is responsible for rendering the user interface.
+Web Workers provided a means to run the ScriptProcessorNodes callbacks in background threads, separated from the main thread that is responsible for rendering the user interface.
 The Workers operate in a different scope than the main thread with no access to the document, but for our purposes they are very useful (and without having to worry about mutual exclusion!).

 One Worker simply handles the 25 ms interval at which the sequencer should update the event queue to enqueue the next series of events for playback.
 As this occurs outside of the main execution thread, this timer is less prone to "wander" under heavy load or on garbage collection.

 The other Worker was invoked when the ScriptProcessorNode fires its onaudioprocess-callback.
 It receives an Array containing the event queue, and synthesizes its output into a Float32Array which is returned to the main application to be written into the AudioProcessingEvents outputBuffer.

 The ScriptProcessorNode worker is now fully replaced with an AudioWorkletNode providing true threading.